...

 Testing methods

-The law notes that impairment tests, which measure an individual employee against their own baseline performance, and tests that identify the presence of THC in an individual’s bodily fluids (rather than THC metabolites) do not rely on the presence of nonpsychoactive cannabis metabolites.
-Tests that detect recent cannabis use, and do not rely on metabolites, are not yet available, however.
+The law notes that impairment tests, which measure an individual employee against their own baseline performance, and tests that identify the presence of tetrahydrocannabinol (THC) in an individual’s bodily fluids (rather than THC metabolites) do not rely on the presence of nonpsychoactive cannabis metabolites.
+These types of tests are not yet readily available, however.

 Drug testing limitations noted in the law